Russia condemns Ukraine 'lawlessness'; Kiev denies allegations

 It also said seven Russian journalists had been detained in the eastern city of Dnipropetrovsk, suggesting the new leaders and their Western allies were not committed to media freedoms.

-"The shamefaced silence of our Western partners, human rights organisations and foreign media is surprising.
+"The shamefaced silence of our Western partners, human rights organizations and foreign media is surprising.
 It raises the question - where is the notorious objectivity and commitment to democracy?" it said.

 Ukraine's Foreign Ministry issued a lengthy rebuttal expressing "surprise" at the Russian statement.
 It denied that shots had been fired and demonstrators wounded in Kharkiv and said it had no confirmation that journalists had been detained.